 Then we get into the suites, which I’m not going to cover.
 They are for ballers, the mega-wealthy, and way beyond reach for me.

-With all the rooms, you choose your bed type and view type, and in almost all cases, the garden view costs more.
+With all the rooms, you choose your bed type and view type; in almost all cases, the garden view costs more.

-I booked the premier king garden view room, and it cost a staggering $415.
+I booked the premier king garden view room, which cost a staggering $415.
 I was deliberate about this due to the view.
 Once we made it up to our room, it immediately became apparent why no one blinks at the cost.
 The room is massive with wall-to-wall sliders, and the window treatments are remotely controlled.
-The balcony is spacious, the view priceless.
+The balcony is spacious, and the view is priceless.

-The bathroom is impressive, with a soaking bathtub and a separate shower room and toilet.
+The bathroom is impressive, with a soaking bathtub, separate shower room, and toilet.

 Then there are the full-size Roberto Cavalli toiletries.
 Talk about luxury!

 Then there is the bed.
 Oh, heavenly night’s sleep.
-The beds are divine, precisely what you would expect from a luxury hotel with the traditional crisp cotton sheets.
+The beds are divine, precisely what you would expect from a luxury hotel with traditional crisp cotton sheets.

-Some people have said that they think the Marina Bay Sands rooms are not as decedent as they imagined.
+Some people have said that they think the Marina Bay Sands rooms are not as decedent as imagined.
 I think they are over the top but understated.
 What I mean is there is no flashy gold, no shiny bright colors, and no tack.
-Yes, the design is simple, but it’s elegant.
+The design is simple, but it’s elegant.

 Restaurants at Marina Bay Sands

 There are so many restaurants to choose from.
 It’s overwhelming.
-Some of the restaurants are exclusive to Marina Bay Sands, and several of them are Celerity Chef restaurants like Gordon Ramsey, Wolfgang Puck, and Daniel Boulud, to name a few.
+Some of the restaurants are exclusive to Marina Bay Sands, and several are Celerity Chef restaurants like Gordon Ramsey, Wolfgang Puck, and Daniel Boulud, to name a few.